PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: Appendix

 \subsubsection{LangGraph Selection}

 LangGraph was selected to manage multi-agentic workflows due to its modular design, strong community support, and active maintenance.
 As a widely adopted framework, it provides a stable and extensible foundation for orchestrating complex agent interactions, allowing developers to define and control the flow of information between agents with precision.
 Its high degree of customizability enables flexible integration with diverse tools, APIs, and models, making it adaptable to various use cases.
-Besides, it emphasizes on maintainability and observability that supports both rapid prototyping during development and scalable deployment in production.
-Therefore, these factors make LangGraph an ideal choice for orchestrating complex MAS financial reasoning pipelines while ensuring long-term sustainability in both research and applied settings.
+Additionally, its emphasis on maintainability and observability supports both rapid prototyping during development and scalable deployment in production.
+These factors make LangGraph a suitable choice for orchestrating complex MAS financial reasoning pipelines while ensuring long-term sustainability in both research and applied settings.

-\subsubsection{Prompt Selection in Agentic Workflow.}
+\subsubsection{Prompt Selection in Agentic Workflow}

 We fixed the prompt version to \(P_1\) for both chunk- and document-ranking tasks in all agentic workflow experiments to ensure controlled and interpretable results.
 This allowed us to isolate the effects of architectural modifications, ensuring that any performance differences could be attributed to changes in agent coordination rather than confounded by prompt variation.
 Furthermore, system prompts in a multi-agent setup serve distinct roles across agents, and later prompt versions contain more complex instructions that do not generalize well across heterogeneous agent responsibilities.
 For example, in Run~32, performance deteriorated when applying the \(P_4\) prompt to the document-ranking task, as the increased reasoning complexity introduced confusion among agents.
 Similarly, attempting to use \(P_4\) for chunk-ranking tasks in the hybrid workflow revealed practical constraints as the expanded prompt frequently exceeded token limits due to the large chunk sizes.
 For these reasons, we maintained a consistent and lightweight prompt configuration while experimenting with different agentic architectures, ensuring comparability, scalability, and clarity in performance attribution.
+It is worth noting that this setup introduces a prompt asymmetry: agentic experiments use \(P_1\) throughout, while the best non-agentic result uses \(P_4\).
+We discuss this design choice and its implications further in Appendix~\ref{sec:prompt_arch_asymmetry}.